Chart Color Schemes

 Employment drivers in Malabar - La Perouse are experiencing difficulties, placing it among the bottom 20% of areas assessed across Australia

-Malabar - La Perouse has a highly educated workforce with professional services being strongly represented.
-The unemployment rate in June 2025 was 7.8%, showing an estimated employment growth of 3.7% over the past year.
+Malabar - La Perouse has an educated workforce with professional services well-represented.
+The unemployment rate in June 2025 was 7.8%, with estimated employment growth of 3.7% over the past year.

-As of that date, 5,196 residents were employed while the unemployment rate was 3.6% higher than Greater Sydney's rate of 4.2%.
-Workforce participation lagged significantly at 50.1%, compared to Greater Sydney's 60.0%.
-Key industries of employment among residents included health care & social assistance, education & training, and professional & technical services.
+As of June 2025, 5,196 residents were employed, while the unemployment rate was 3.6% higher than Greater Sydney's rate of 4.2%.
+Workforce participation lagged at 50.1%, compared to Greater Sydney's 60.0%.
+Key industries for employment among residents included health care & social assistance, education & training, and professional & technical services.
 The area had a particular specialization in public administration & safety, with an employment share 1.4 times the regional level.

-Retail trade had limited presence at 7.0%, compared to the regional average of 9.3%.
-Employment opportunities appeared limited locally, as indicated by the Census working population vs resident population count.
-Between June 2024 and June 2025, employment levels increased by 3.7% while labour force grew by 2.4%, causing a 1.2 percentage point drop in unemployment rate.
-In contrast, Greater Sydney experienced employment growth of 2.6% and labour force growth of 2.9%, with a 0.3 percentage point rise in unemployment rate.
-Jobs and Skills Australia's national employment forecasts from May 2025 projected national employment growth of 6.6% over five years and 13.7% over ten years, with varying rates across industry sectors.
-Applying these projections to Malabar - La Perouse's employment mix suggested local growth of approximately 6.9% over five years and 13.9% over ten years.
+Retail trade had limited presence, at 7.0% compared to the regional average of 9.3%.
+Employment opportunities appeared limited locally, as indicated by Census data on working population versus resident population.
+Between June 2024 and June 2025, employment levels increased by 3.7%, while labour force grew by 2.4%, reducing the unemployment rate by 1.2 percentage points.
+In contrast, Greater Sydney experienced employment growth of 2.6% and labour force growth of 2.9%, with a slight rise in unemployment.
+Jobs and Skills Australia's national employment forecasts from May 2025 projected overall employment growth of 6.6% over five years and 13.7% over ten years, but growth rates varied significantly between industry sectors.
+Applying these projections to Malabar - La Perouse's employment mix suggested local growth of approximately 6.9% over five years and 13.9% over ten years, though these extrapolations did not account for localized population projections.

 Frequently Asked Questions - Employment